sunpy/sunpy/docs/dev_guide/contents/extending_fido.rst

 In the situation where you wish to be told the filename by the webserver you are downloading the file from, it is a little more complex, you need to pass a callback function to :meth:`parfive.Downloader.enqueue_file` which will calculate the full filename in the context of the download, where the headers can be inspected for the filename the webserver provides.

 The filename callback passed to :meth:`parfive.Downloader.enqueue_file` accepts two arguments ``resp`` and ``url``.
-``resp`` is an `aiohttp.ClientResponse` object which is returned when `parfive` requests the URL, this response object allows us to inspect the headers of the response before the data is downloaded.
+``resp`` is an `aiohttp.ClientResponse` object which is returned when `parfive` requests the URL.
+This response object allows us to inspect the headers of the response before the data is downloaded.
 ``url`` is the URL that was requested to generate the ``resp`` response.

 To combine the formatting of the row with the extraction of the filename from the headers it is common to use `functools.partial` to generate many functions with different fixed parameters.